 Article You May Like: How to Start an Anonymous LLC

-Then, select the option to search for business names.
-You'll need to enter your personal name into the search tool and see any results.
+Go through the state business entity search and type in your personal name into the search tool and see any results [1].

 Using a DBA for an LLC

-You can usually file a DBA online through the Secretary of State website.
-The process and fees will vary depending on your state.
+To register, we had to file a DBA online through the Secretary of State website.
+The process and fees will vary depending on your state [2].

 LLC name vs. Trademark

-A trademark is a registered symbol, word, or phrase used to identify the source of a product or service.
+A trademark is a registered symbol, word, or phrase used to identify and distinguish a product or service.

-The answer is no; you don't need to trademark the name of your LLC.
-A trademark is only necessary if you plan to use the LLC name for branding purposes and want to protect it from being used by other businesses.
+It is not necessary to trademark the name of your LLC unless you plan to use the business title for branding purposes and want to protect it from being used by other companies across all states[3].

 See More: LLC Business Name vs Trademark